shah-in-boots/notes/docs/index.md

 Here is a collection of my shared notes, which use the *zettelkasten* method for linking between ideas and thoughts.
 Generally, I've organized my notes below based on areas that I find recurring in my academic life.

-## Arrhythmia: molecular and genetic mechanisms
+- Arrhythmology
+	- Molecular pathways
+	- Genetic mechanisms
+- Computational
+	- Machine learning

-## Computational: machine learning and signal processing methods
+	- Signal processing methods

-## Epidemiology: biostatistics and stress physiology

-## Cardiology: echocardiography and cardiac electrophysiology
+- Epidemiology
+	- Biostatistics
+	- Causal theory